cobi-bike/DevKit/interface-guidelines.md

 # Interface Guidelines for COBI Modules

-The COBI DevKit is the world's first platform that offers everything you need to easily design & build interactive experiences for riding on a bike.
+The COBI DevKit is the world's first platform that offers everything you need to easily design & build interactive experiences for riding a bike.
 The COBI hardware and software takes away all the hard work (e.g. securely mounting and powering the phone, remote control, acquiring sensor-, eBike- and riding data) so that developers can fully focus on bringing new experiences to life with a stream of riding data and a fullscreen canvas embedded in the COBI dashboard:

 Introducing _COBI Modules_.